 Once you’ve selected all areas and labeled them accordingly in your sample document, it’s time to upload the documents you actually want to parse.
 In most cases, you will need to re-upload/re-send the original document you used as a sample if you want it to be included in your final output.

-Once you’ve submitted all the documents you want to extract data from, simple click Parse (or other similar button) and watch your software go to work.
+Once you’ve submitted all the documents you want to extract data from, simply click Parse (or another similar button) and watch your software go to work.
 It goes through each document and copies the information automatically for you.
 Once the information is extracted, you can export it to the document of your choosing, such as a spreadsheet, or transfer it directly to your chosen tool.

 Et voila!
 Your work is complete, with you barely lifting a finger.